 Section 29A of the AAT Act provides that an application to the Tribunal is not taken to be made unless the prescribed fee is paid.
-Under regulations 19 and 19AA of the Administrative Appeals Tribunal Regulations 1976, an application fee is payable when lodging certain applications for review.
-During the reporting year, the standard application fee was \$574 and the lower application fee for lodgements in the Small Taxation Claims Tribunal was \$58.
-From 1 July 2004, the standard application fee will increase to \$606 and the lower application fee will increase to \$61.
-These are biennial fee increases in accordance with movements in the consumer price index pursuant to regulation 19A of the AAT Regulations.
+Under regulations 19 and 19AA of the Administrative Appeals Tribunal Regulations 1976 (the AAT Regulations), an application fee is payable when lodging an application for review of certain decisions and in relation to certain other applications.
+On 1 July 2004 the standard application fee was increased to \$606.
+The lower application fee payable when lodging an application for review that will be dealt with in the Small Taxation Claims Tribunal was increased to \$61.
+These increases were made pursuant to regulation 19A of the AAT Regulations and accorded with movements in the consumer price index.

-The standard application fee is not payable if the decision to be reviewed is one set out in Schedule 3 to the AAT Regulations.
+An application fee is not payable if the decision to be reviewed is one set out in Schedule 3 to the AAT Regulations.
 Schedule 3 includes decisions relating to social security, veterans' affairs and workers' compensation.